A Probabilistic Choreography Language for PRISM: Choreography Language

 Our language includes constructs that are not part of the formal syntax defined above.
 These constructs are purely syntactic sugar and can be easily encoded.
 Below, we discuss each of them: \begin{itemize}

 \item {\em Parametric modules.} In our implemented language, modules can be parameterised (indexed) as done in PRISM.
-We denote parameterised roles as $\role p[n]$ for $n$ ranging some finite set $N$.
+We denote parameterised modules as $\role p[n]$ for $n$ ranging some finite set $N$.
 As an example, the choreography

 can be easily encoded as:

 Additionally, the choreography

 can be encoded in our model language as